Inquiry and Connection process in bluetooth – bluez tutorial in c

 Discoverable Mode HCI_Inquiry Inquiry_Result_Event Class_Of_Device

 Inquiry is how a Bluetooth device finds out who else is nearby.
-The device that initiates the inquiry is called the inquirer.
-For a device to be found, it must first be set to discoverable mode — meaning its inquiry scan is enabled.
+The device that starts the inquiry is called the inquirer.
+For a device to respond, it must first enable discoverable mode (inquiry scan ON).
+Once inquiry is running, the controller collects all responses and reports them to the host via Inquiry_Result events.

 Figure 1 — Inquiry Procedure (HCI Message Flow)

-📌 Multiple devices can be packed into one Inquiry_Result_Event.
-When the inquiry period ends, the controller sends Inquiry_Complete_Event and stops listening.
+📌 Multiple devices can be reported in one Inquiry_Result_Event.
+When the inquiry window ends, Inquiry_Complete_Event is sent and the controller stops scanning.

 BlueZ — Run Inquiry from Terminal